Defense helps No. 19 Penn State edge No. 12 Wisconsin 16-10

 MADISON, Wis.
+(AP) — Penn State’s defense continually stood tall and Wisconsin kept stubbing its toe whenever the Badgers approached the end zone.

+Those contrasting approaches made the difference Saturday when the 19th-ranked Nittany Lions outlasted No. 12 Wisconsin 16-10 to end the Badgers’ 25-game winning streak in home openers.
-(AP) — Jaquan Brisker and Ji’Ayir Brown intercepted Graham Mertz deep in Penn State territory in the final 2½ minutes to preserve the 19th-ranked Nittany Lions’ 16-10 victory over No. 12 Wisconsin on Saturday.

-Wisconsin (0-1) had its string of 25 consecutive victories in home openers snapped because of its red-zone failures.
-The Badgers dominated time of possession but had four scoreless trips inside Penn State’s 25-yard line, including three inside the 10.
+Jaquan Brisker and Ji’Ayir Brown intercepted Graham Mertz’s passes deep in Penn State territory in the final 2 1/2 minutes.
+Wisconsin had four scoreless trips inside Penn State’s 25, including three inside the 10.

-“It was a gutsy win against a really good opponent, a top-20 opponent,” Penn State coach James Franklin said.
-“Our kids willed it to happen today.”

-The Badgers had first-and-goal at the 1 in the closing minutes on a drive that included a targeting penalty on Ellis Brooks that knocked Penn State’s top tackler out of the game.
+Wisconsin had first-and-goal at the 1 on a drive that included a targeting penalty on Ellis Brooks that knocked Penn State’s top tackler out of the game.

 Then things went awry.

-Mertz lost the ball on an apparent handoff attempt on first down, though Wisconsin’s Isaac Guerendo recovered the fumble at the 4.
-Guerendo lost a yard on second down, then Joey Porter Jr. broke up a pass to Jack Dunn.
+Mertz lost the ball on first down, though Wisconsin’s Isaac Guerendo recovered the fumble at the 4.
+Guerendo lost a yard on second down, then Joey Porter Jr. broke up a pass.

-On fourth down, Mertz attempted a pass across the middle to tight end Jake Ferguson, but Brisker picked it off and delivered a 41-yard return with 2:16 remaining.
+On fourth-and-goal, Mertz lobbed a pass across the middle for tight end Jake Ferguson, but Brisker picked it off.

+“I knew they love No. 84 (Ferguson), especially when they’re in the red zone,” said Brisker, who left the game due to cramps on multiple occasions but kept coming back.
+“They kept looking at him even if they missed him or he came up short.
+I figured I’d sit there and let the quarterback throw the ball.”

-Wisconsin got the ball back on its own 18 with 1:11 left and got all the way to the Penn State 25 with 26 seconds remaining, thanks in part to a personal foul on Arnold Ebiketie.
-But after an intentional grounding call pushed Wisconsin back to the 32, Brown intercepted a Mertz pass on the game’s final play.
+Wisconsin got the ball back on its own 18 with 1:11 left and reached Penn State’s 25 with 26 seconds remaining.
+But after an intentional grounding call pushed Wisconsin back to the 32, Brown picked off a pass to end the game.

-“We’ve got to find a way to finish,” Wisconsin coach Paul Chryst said.
-“We didn’t do that enough.”

-Noah Cain broke a 10-all tie and put Penn State (1-0) ahead for good with a 2-yard touchdown run with 9:17 remaining, though Jonathan Stout’s extra-point attempt bounced off the left upright.
-Stout also missed a 23-yard field goal.

 BADGERS’ CHENAL OUT